fvigotti/docker-iptables-helper/readme.md

 ## save results for iptables-restore that run after reboot ( so rules are applied immediately after network is available )
 python $APP_SRC/pyiptdocker.py --save-rules

+## use the ( apt installable) script iptables-persistent to manage the reload of rules ,
+    there are anyway more customizable ways
+     - bind the script load to network devices start
+     - create custom init script that use iptables restore
 ```

 ## DOCKERZIED RUN: docker require capabilities to run iptables